McMasterRS/lm_CO2025-DRI-Training-Materials/computational-notebook/computational-notebook.md

 ### Notebook to Presentation Slideshow

-Computational notebooks allow researchers to seamlessly combine code, text and visualization, making it easy to explain methodologies and display results during presentations.
-Again, the transparent and reproducible nature of computational notebooks is crucial to scientific and academic presentations.
+The same features that make computational notebooks effective at documenting and explaining methodologies and displaying results also make for effective slide shows for scientific and academic presentations.
 To make presentation slideshow using computational notebooks, you will need to install [Pandoc](https://pandoc.org/) on your local machine.
+While there are many other open source alternatives to Pandoc that offer similar format conversion features, Pandoc's combination of format versatility, customization and community support often makes it the preferred choice for many users.

 Once Pandoc is installed following the [system-specific installation instructions](https://pandoc.org/installing.html), go back to the Syzygy interface.
 Select "File" under the tab menu, you will see the option "Save and Export Notebook As," then export the notebook as markdown file.
 This action downloads the markdown file and all the visualizations in the notebook as separate PNG files.

 ![Notebook Export to Markdown](assets/img/notebook-export.png)